ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.5.2
+### Release 1.5.3

- - Added support for Date.

- - Exception encoding and decoding support improved.
+ - Backed off on using the stack for allocation as very large XML files are too large for many stacks.

 ## <a name="description">Description</a>